Associate

 ACLU of Idaho – Legal Panel member

-Federal Bar Association, Idaho Chapter – member
+Federal Bar Association, Idaho Chapter – Secretary

 Idaho State Bar, Litigation Section, Appellate Section – member